IPInfusion/ocnos-ansible-collection/README.md

 ## ocnos_isis_facts
 ocnos_isis_facts collects information about ISIS.
 Currently, this modules only supports ISIS neighbor.

+## ocnos_config_backup
+Action Plugin that copies OcNOS Running Configuration into a remote location.

+## ocnos_config_restore
+Action Plugin that copies a configuration file from remote location to OcNOS Startup configuration.

+## ocnos_pcap
+Action Plugin that Captures OcNOS Interface's control plane packets and copy into remote location.

+## ocnos_sw_update
+Action Plugin that updates the OcNOS Software using sys-update http method.

+## ocnos_core_extract
+Action Plugin that extracts crash files (Cores) and exports the GDB Log into remote location.

+## ocnos_ts_extract
+Action Plugin that extracts OcNOS TechSupport files and exports into remote location.

+## ocnos_iperf3
+Action Plugin that enables IPERF3 on OcNOS Devices either as a server or as a client.
+This plugin is strictly for testing purposes and not recommended for Production Deployments.
+OcNOS Rate Limits the CPU packets to 20Mbps

+## ocnos_validate
+Action Plugin that compares the Actual Output and the Expected Output of OcNOS Show commands.

 Please refer to the IPI provided documentation available at https://documentation.ipinfusion.com/home/Content/LibraryPages/Library.htm for more detail.